CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Minimality

 \blem Let $(\cA,\theta,p)$ be a dilation of a Markov semigroup over the opposite of a right-reversible monoid $\bS$.
 Then the net $\bfam{\theta_t(p)}_{t\in\bS}$ is an increasing contractive selfadjoint approximate unit for $\cA_\infty$. \elem

 \proof For each $a$ of the form in \eqref{itot}, $\theta_t(p)a$ is eventually constant and, then, equal to its limit $a$.
 By boundedness of the net, controlling on this total subset is enough.

-\bcor In this situation, the \nbd{\infty}algebraically minimalized dilation is primary, in the sense that $\theta_t(p)$ converges strictly in $\cA=M(\cA_\infty)$ to $\U$.
+\bcor In this situation, the \nbd{\infty}algebraically minimalized dilation is primary , in the sense that $\theta_t(p)$ converges strictly in $\cA=M(\cA_\infty)$ to $\U$.
 Obviously, it is an \nbd{E_0}dilation. \ecor

-Anticipating Lemma \ref{striminlem} from the paragraph on full dilations, we obtain that Corollary \ref{primcor} remains valid for strictly algebraically minimal (hence, full) dilations, in the sense that $\theta_t(p)$ increases strictly in $\cA=\sB^a(E)$ to $\U$.
+Anticipating Lemma \ref{striminlem} from Subsection \ref{minSEC}\ref{fmsSSEC}, we obtain that Corollary \ref{primcor} remains valid for strictly algebraically minimal (hence, full) dilations, in the sense that $\theta_t(p)$ increases strictly in $\cA=\sB^a(E)$ to $\U$.
 (Note that we do not require that the dilation is strict.)
 Recall, however, that we have no statement yet that would allow strict minimalization; and there is not much we can do about it.

 What we can do something about is, starting from an arbitrary strict full dilation, making it primary -- provided $\theta_t(p)$ converges strictly in $\cA=M(\cA_\infty)$ to some $P$.
 Clearly (under the standing hypotheses), if $P$ exists, then it a projection satisfying $P\ge p$.